txje/Unicycler/README.md

 ### Unicycler pipeline in brief

 Unicycler uses SPAdes to get an assembly graph made from Illumina reads.
 Since Illumina reads are accurate, this graph has very few mistakes.
 But since Illumina reads are short, it will also contain unresolved repeats.
-Unicycler then uses long read alignments to build 'bridges' between non-repeat contigs - resolving the repeats and simplifying the graph.
+Unicycler then uses long read alignments to build 'bridges' between non-repeat contigs, resolving the repeats and simplifying the graph.

 Essentially, Unicycler is a scaffolder which uses long reads to properly arrange Illumina contigs.
 But unlike a naive scaffolding tool which operates on assembled _contigs_, Unicycler works on an assembly _graph_.
 This gives it much more information to complete assemblies and a lower risk of mistakes.